 Beyond ESG: Why Purpose is the New Model for Sustainability in Business

-“There’s a shift happening right now in how companies and investors think of ESG,” Oatly’s Chief Sustainability Officer, Ashley Allen told me recently when I interviewed her for a panel in partnership with British American Business.
+“There’s a shift happening right now in how companies and investors think of ESG,” Oatly’s Chief Sustainability Officer, Ashley Allen told MaryLee Sachs recently when she interviewed her for a panel in partnership with British American Business.
 “Traditionally,” she said, the business community has “got it wrong.”

 ESG, from Allen’s perspective, is a perfect example.
 Compliance to environmental, sustainability and governance concerns she said has, for many companies, long been an afterthought.

-And yet, meeting ESG goals is one of the most essential challenges that business leaders are facing right now.
+And yet, meeting ESG goals is one of the most essential challenges that business leaders are facing right now, MaryLee believes.
 So why are so many companies failing to communicate their sustainable practices to consumers?
+She explores this in detail below.

 More than compliance